create3000/x_ite/docs/_posts/reference/browser-services.md

 #### void **removeBrowserCallback** (*Any key [, event]*)

 Removes a browser callback function associated with *key* and *event*.
-If *event* is omitted, all callback associated whit key are removed.
+If *event* is omitted, all callbacks associated with key will be removed.

 #### void **viewAll** (*[SFNode layerNode], [Number transitionTime = 1]*) <small><span class="blue">non standard</span></small>